MindTheGap-ERC/paleoTS_test/README.md

 * README.md : readme file
 * paleoTS_test.Rproj : RProject file
 * renv.lock : lock file for `renv` package

+## Citation

+Please use the doi given at the beginning of this document to cite this repository.

 ## Funding information